Nesper94/Nesper94.github.io/posts/2024/curso-python/curso-python.md

 still actively participating in the course and are making big advances in learning Python, so I feel very proud of them.

-This is one of the efforts to promote computational Biology and I feel very glad with this experience.
+This is one of the efforts to promote Computational Biology and I feel very glad with this experience.
 Here is a photo of me and some of the students:

 ![](20240408_115936.jpg)